Elvin2019/order-item-service/README.md

-Create a docker-compose to orchestrate the following ExpressJS API from Step 1
+Create a docker-compose to orchestrate the following ExpressJS API from Step 1 +
 Postgres >= 13

+Sample Postman collection to your API (you can include the collection.json in GitHub)

+Activate GitHub Actions to do verifications (propose some actions, want to see some critical thinking related it)